TommyJu/card-fight/README.md

  Use the slider to change the attack power.
 Finally, choose the element by clicking on one of the three element icons.
 To save your changes, click on save.
 You will be returned to the start menu with your deck saved.
 The save button will only be clickable if your new deck's total attack power is under 100.
-If after making changes, you realize you don't like them, just hit the back button at the top left and your changes will be lost to the winds.
+If after making changes, you realize you don't like them, just hit the back button at the top left and your changes will not be saved.

 ## Serialization implementation
 We used serialization to save the player's stats and custom deck.
 Upon leaving the game screen,